matthewtodd/zmk-config/README.md

-While I'm forever grateful for ZMK's out-of-the-box support for Github Actions, I've moved to an entirely local workflow, with this [shell script][build] using Docker images for [building the firmware][dockerfile-zmk] and [drawing the keymap][dockerfile-keymap-drawer].
+While I'm forever grateful for ZMK's out-of-the-box support for Github Actions, I've moved to an entirely local workflow, with this [shell script][build] using a [Docker image][dockerfile] for building the firmware and drawing the keymap.
 The hope is that this will make for a much faster feedback loop when I get into a tinkering frenzy &mdash; I can now have new firmware in 15 seconds!

 [ferris-sweep]: https://github.com/davidphilipbarr/Sweep
 [boardsource]: https://boardsource.xyz/products/crab-broom-choc-ferris-sweep